MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 ---

 <!-- Working notes:
-  - [?]
-Pare down to generic dialog information and link off to "scenario-specific" topics.
+  - [x] Pare down to generic dialog information and link off to "scenario-specific" topics.
   - [ ] Pull component/waterfall specific content into a child article.
-  - [ ] Link off to the adaptive dialog concept article for that stuff.
+  - [x] Link off to the adaptive dialog concept article for that stuff.
   - [ ] Fix all resulting broken links in articles that refer to removed/renamed sections in this one.
 -->